keeprefrigerated95/-minecraftAutoFarm/README.txt

 stepTime: The time in milliseconds that it takes for your character to move one block while crouching.
 Due to the
           granularity of the OS's time-keeping system, the script will typically round this up to the nearest multiple of 10 or 15.6 milliseconds.
 Essentially, no matter how you adjust this variable, some crops will probably be missed, especially if you have very long rows.
-The script does it's best to account for this level of unpredictability with the bumpers.
+The script does it's best to account for this by returning the player to the chest if they got off track while harvesting.

-inventoryX & inventoryY: The coordinates, in the Minecraft window, where the upper right inventory tile is located
-                         when opening a chest or hopper.

-boxSize: The length in pixels of each inventory slot
+depositContainer: the type of container you will be depositing items in. valid types are single, double, hopper, or barrel

+windowName: The name of the Minecraft window.
+This can usually be found in the title bar of the window